 In addition to medical malpractice defense litigation, Mark also represents a major transportation system in defense of liability claims and subrogation matters.

 Mark is admitted to practice in all federal and state courts of Virginia, North Carolina, West Virginia and Pennsylvania, the U.S. Court of Appeals for the Fourth Circuit and the U.S. Supreme Court.
-Mark is a member of the law firm’s Executive Board, the governing body of Vandeventer Black, and the Department Manager of the firm’s Richmond office.
+Mark is a member of the law firm’s Executive Board, the governing body of Vandeventer Black, and the former Practice Group Manager of the firm’s Richmond office.
 He is also a member of the City of Richmond Bar Association, the Virginia Association of Defense Lawyers, the Virginia Trial Lawyers Association, the Pennsylvania Bar Association, North Carolina Bar Association, West Virginia Bar Association, the Defense Research Institute, the American Trial Lawyers Association, and the Virginia Bar Association.

 Mark is also active in numerous civic, business and professional organizations, including the Virginia Health Care Association, the Health Planning Committee, and the Quality of Care Committee, the Professional Liability Underwriters Society, John Marshall Inn of Court, and Virginia Society of the Sons of the American Revolution.
 In 2015 Mark became a Fellow of the Litigation Counsel of America.
 He is regularly selected as one of Virginia Business’ “Virginia Legal Elite” in the field of Health Law (2005 -17).